Zillow Zestimate Errors 2026: 5 Ways the Algorithm Gets Home Values Wrong (and What It Costs You)

 > **Quick answer:** Zillow's Zestimate carries a median error rate of 7.49% for off-market homes — meaning a $500,000 house could be mispriced by over $37,000.
 Five core algorithm failures drive most of the damage: missing interior data, stale public records, rural data deserts, user-manipulated inputs, and the inability to read neighborhood-level nuance.
 Understanding these errors before you make an offer — or accept one — can save you tens of thousands of dollars.

 Tens of millions of buyers and sellers open Zillow before they open a listing agent's door.
 The Zestimate feels authoritative — a single number, backed by machine learning, updated regularly.
-But Zillow Zestimate errors in 2026 remain a documented, expensive problem that has cost real buyers real money.
+But Zillow Zestimate errors in 2026 remain a documented, expensive problem.
+Studies tracking Zestimate vs. actual sale price in 2026 show that fewer than half of off-market estimates land within 5% of what a home actually sells for.
 Here are the five most common ways the algorithm gets it wrong, with concrete numbers on what each mistake could mean for your wallet.

 ## The Scale of the Problem: What Zillow's Own Data Admits